Maid Fetish

 In practice, how the interest is typically expressed

-The interest is typically expressed through a partner wearing the costume, costume play, and light role scenarios built around a service dynamic.
+The interest is typically expressed through a partner wearing the costume, costume play, and light role scenarios built around a service dynamic, negotiated between consenting adults and stoppable at any point by either of them.
 For most people it functions as an aesthetic and role-play preference rather than a fixed requirement, and it overlaps with broader uniform, schoolgirl-uniform, and dominance-and-submission interests.

 Psychology